fitrazh/symfony-4-boilerplate/README.md

 **Note: This script will actually delete any database internal on (current docker) that's already created, so be careful when using this.

-#### Fixtures

-If you want to create the database with some fixtures, you may run the script

-`bash install-import-fixtures.sh`

-**Note: This script will actually delete any database that's already created, so be careful when using this.

 ## Docker

 To run the application in development mode